How Welch’s Grape Juice Replaced Wine In Churches

 While the “experiment” continued, other churches decided to go with water, and they declared it the only proper drink for communion events.
 They sighted the verse in the bible where Jesus turned water to wine at a ceremony in Cana (John 2:1-12) as justification for their decision to go with water.

-It soon became a topic of debate, and different opinions were thrown in the ring — some people believed that the biblical mandate was to use wine, and as such, wine should be an exemption for those abstaining from wine (temperance).
+It soon became a topic of debate, and different opinions were thrown in the ring — some people believed that the biblical mandate was to use wine, and as such, wine should be used by all except those purposely abstaining from wine (temperance).

-On the other side of the divide were people who believed that the wine used at the last supper was unfermented and insisted on using it in its original form instead of grape juice or water.
+On the other side of the divide were people who believed that the wine used at the last supper was unfermented and insisted on using grape juice or water rather than wine.
 Fast forward to 1864, the Methodist Episcopal Church adopted the recommendation of the report from the temperance committee that advocated for the use of pure grape juice in celebrating the lord’s supper.

-A few years after, Dr. Thomas Welch was made communion steward at the Methodist Episcopal Church in Vineland, New Jersey.
-He vowed to find a lasting solution to the issue of temperance and began looking into ways of making unfermented sacramental wine for his congregation.
+Did you know?
+A few years after, Dr. Thomas Welch was made communion steward at the Methodist Episcopal Church in Vineland, New Jersey he vowed to find a lasting solution to the issue of temperance and began looking into ways of making unfermented sacramental wine for his congregation.

 Before Welch arrived at Vineyard, he served as a Wesleyan minister.
 Sadly, he couldn’t continue his ministry because of throat problems and decided to start a dental practice.
 While he was at it, he looked into Louis Pasteur’s work to see if Pasteur’s technique could be adapted for making unfermented grape juice.

 His efforts paid off in 1869.
-He developed a unique pasteurisation method that could be used to make non-alcoholic or unfermented wine.
-He supplied to churches that shared the idea of using non-intoxicating liquor for the sacrament of the eucharist or communion.
+He developed a unique pasteurization method that could be used to keep grape juice from fermenting and keep it fresh year round.
+He supplied it to other churches that shared the idea of using non-intoxicating liquor for the sacrament of the eucharist or communion.

-The temperance movement continued to rise, and more people bought into the idea of kicking against the use of fermented wine as communion.
-In 1876, the WCTU (the woman’s Christian temperance union) members took a stand against taking sacrament with wine.
+The temperance movement continued to rise, and more people wanted to stop using fermented wine for communion.
+In 1876, the WCTU (the Woman’s Christian Temperance Union) members took a stand against taking sacrament with wine.

 Following the efforts and stance of the WCTU and Welch’s breakthrough (Welch’s grape juice), the General Conference of the Methodist Episcopal Church changed its discipline book.
 Charles Welch, one of the children of Thomas Bramwell Welch, gave an account of his father’s work in his will.

 He wrote that Welch’s grape juice was born out of service to God.
-It was intended to serve God by providing His church with what he described as the “fruit of the Vine” and not the “cup of the devil.”
+It was intended to serve God by providing His church with what he described as the “fruit of the vine” rather than “cup of the devil.”

-What started with the desire to provide unfermented wine for communion has grown into a giant company that produces/manufactures various products, including jams and jellies, organic grape juice, fruit snacks, concentrates, and dried fruits grape-flavoured drinks.
+What started with the desire to provide a nonalcoholic choice for communion has grown into a giant company that produces/manufactures various products, including jams and jellies, organic grape juice, fruit snacks, concentrates, and dried fruits.